 Having a zinc deficiency can negatively impact a person’s health and make them more prone to illness and disease.

+How to boost immune system quickly?
 You need vitamins and minerals to ensure the proper functioning of your body.
 While most of these nutrients you can get from a balanced diet, you can also get them through supplements.
 Always consult your doctor regarding the use of these.

 Learn more about Healthy Eating here.